As they say, history does not repeat itself, but it rhymes.

 Have you ever found yourself in the situation where an artist you've followed from the very beginning gets super popular and you want to tell the world you're the #1 fan?
 Today all you have is your word.
 Pretty cool, but what's in it for you?

-In Web3 each artist can obtain their own DID and create a page on a decentralized social platform.
+Each artist can now obtain their own DID and create a page on a decentralized social platform.
 If you like that artist your follow could be claimed as a verifiable credential.
 Then, you now have a record of your support for that artist that will most certainly be to your benefit as their popularity grows over time.

 As an emerging artist those early fans mean the world.
 Instead of likes on a page or follows on Twitter (that suggest little more than a number) an opportunity is available to actually engage deeply with true verified fans throughout a career.

-Say you wanted to launch a Music NFT.
+Say you wanted to launch a new song.

-The list of opportunities on both sides of the relationship are fluid and growing in a world available only through Web3 identity.
+The list of opportunities on both sides of the relationship are fluid and growing in a world available only through decentralized identity.

 A growing trend thanks to new interactive technologies that emerged during a period where movement was restricted and face-to-face access was non-existent, remote work is an unavoidable result of our environmental shift to digital.